 The primary aim of a VTS Information Service (VIS) is to assist ships in navigating safely within the port area.
 Within this service the VTS authority delivers specific information on navigational situations and warnings within the VTS area.
 Such as suspension or change of routes, information on uncharted obstacles such as dangerous wrecks, diving operations, crane activities or ships not under command

-Route Reference Service (RE UC1)
+Route Reference Service

 With the Route Reference Service (RRS) coastal and or VTS authority(s) offer predefined routes and waypoints, in electronic format.
 RSS is designed to assist mariners in their voyage planning to define the suitable route on commonly used passages, such as shipping lanes, approaches to ports, and coastal routes.

-Route Reporting Service (RE UC2)
+Route Service Exchange